Clifford-deformed Surface Codes: Random CDSCs

 \subsection{Infinite bias phase diagram for random CDSCs}

 To evaluate the performance of random \mbox{CDSCs}, we first study their behavior at infinite bias.
-In particular, we conjecture the existence of a region in the $(\pixz,\piyz)$ phase space where the corresponding random \mbox{CDSCs} have a $50\%$ threshold; see Fig.~\ref{fig:phase_random_stat_mech}(a).
+In particular, using the principles of statistical mechanics, we conjecture the existence of a region in the $(\pixz,\piyz)$ phase space where the corresponding random \mbox{CDSCs} have a $50\%$ threshold; see Fig.~3(a).
 We support this conjecture via tensor network simulations for random \mbox{CDSCs} by applying a straightforward adaptation of the tensor network decoder by Bravyi et al.~\cite{BSV2014}, which efficiently approximates the maximum likelihood decoder~\cite{supplemental}.

+To understand the $(\Pi_{XZ},\Pi_{YZ})$ phase space, we invoke the connection between thresholds of QEC codes and phase transitions in statistical-mechanical classical spin models~\cite{Dennis2002,Wang2003,Bombin2009,Depolarizing2012,kovalev2014spin,Kubica2018,SMQECC2018}.
+The key idea behind this statistical-mechanical mapping is that a certain partition function of the disordered statistical-mechanical model gives the probability of a logical class of errors.
+Due to this, the mapping relates the optimal error-correction threshold of \mbox{CDSCs} to a critical point along the Nishimori line~\cite{Nishimori_1981}, which is a symmetric submanifold in the parameter space, for a two-dimensional random-bond Ising model (RBIM)\footnote{Here, we use the nomenclature random-bond Ising model (RBIM) for a general disordered statistical-mechanical model of Ising spins.}.
+For the CSS surface code, which corresponds to the point $(0,0)$, this RBIM is given by the 8-vertex model~\cite{8VM_Fan_Wu_1970,8VM_Sutherland_1970} whose disordered Hamiltonian (neglecting boundary terms), contains the following two- and four-body terms, \textit{i.e.},